 Shephuk Cave:

-Shephuk Cave is located on the top of a hill, which is an excellent viewpoint of Lapchi village and the giant Himalayan boulders.
+Shephuk Cave is located at the top of a hill, which is an excellent viewpoint of Lapchi village and the giant Himalayan boulders.
 It takes about 2.5 hours to get there.
 The cave itself is a prime attraction for the pilgrimage seekers, who will be accompanied by the adoring charm of the wonderful setting in the Himalayan terrain.
 It has a footprint of Mahasiddhi Guru Milarepa that entices the Buddhist devotees.
 It is said that retreatants who sit in meditation in this isolated cave, where there is no other human companion, may occasionally hear sounds of group chanting along with ritual instruments being played.

 Dudul Cave: